-If something feels off or just not right, always trust your sub-conscience/gut feelings.
+To stay safe as a solo female traveller you should always trust your sub-conscience.
+If something feels off or just not right, go with your gut feelings.

 Talk to Locals

-Locals usually know the best places to visit and eat, that may not be as “touristy” as you might find on the internet or guide books.
+Locals usually know the best places to visit and eat, which may not be as “touristy” as you might find on the internet or guide books.